22nd Arkansas Infantry Regiment: Re-designated as the 22nd Arkansas Infantry Regiment

 The Arkansas State Military Board was responsible for authorizing and designating regiments of volunteers.
 The board did a reasonably good job of sequencing the unit designations through much of the war; however the Confederate War Department at Richmond tended to designate new regiments based upon when the muster rolls were received.
 Another reason for dual designations was administrative.
 In the case of the 35th Arkansas, it is a little more convoluted.
 Earlier, Col. George W. King's south Arkansas regiment had been designated by the State Military Board as the 22nd Arkansas.
 Since the rolls for the 20th Arkansas had not yet arrived at Richmond, the War Department assumed that Arkansas had skipped that number, so G. W. King's 22nd Arkansas was designated by the Confederate War Department as the 20th Arkansas.
 By the time the reorganized muster rolls of Col. James P. King's 35th Arkansas arrive in Richmond, the War Department noticed that the designation 22nd Arkansas wasn't being used (due to their previous error), so J. P. King's regiment was re-designated at the 22nd Arkansas.
-Colonel Henry J McCord assumed command of the 35th Arkansas Infantry on December 2, 1863, the re-disgnation of the 35th Arkansas to the 22nd Arkansas appears to have been effective at the same time that Colonel McCord assumed command.
+Colonel Henry J McCord assumed command of the 35th Arkansas Infantry on December 2, 1863, the re-designation of the 35th Arkansas to the 22nd Arkansas appears to have been effective at the same time that Colonel McCord assumed command.